ULHPC/tutorials/parallel/basics/README.md

       oarsub -l nodes=1/core=<N>[...]

-Thus a minimal launcher would typically look like that
+Thus a minimal OAR launcher would typically look like that

 ```bash
 #!/bin/bash -l